ridwanspace/resume-screening-langchain-vertexai/README.md

 ![Screenshot2](./assets/screenshot3.png)

 ### Installation
-Follow the steps below to set up and run the PDF chatbot:
+Follow the steps below to set up and run the Resume Screening Assistant:

 #### 1. Clone the Repository